 Poor mental health is a growing concern in the UK.
 Statistics from the 2014 APMS (Adult Psychiatric Morbidity Survey) have highlighted that “every week, one in six adults will experience symptoms of a common mental health problem”.
 Startlingly, the survey also highlights that “one in five adults has considered taking their own life at some point”.
-It’s a fair assumption that, based on these facts, many of the people visiting this website will have had their lives affected by mental health issues; either directly, or indirectly through family and friends.
+It’s a fair assumption that, based on these facts, many people visiting this website will have been affected by mental health issues; either directly, or indirectly through family and friends.

 Good luck, and enjoy, from all of us at Black Dog Outdoors.